Skip to main content

 We own the cottage 50:50.
 Do we both have to file?

 This guide is general information, not tax advice.
-Tax treatment depends on your individual circumstances and the rules can change.
+Tax treatment depends on your circumstances and the rules can change.
 For decisions that matter, speak to a qualified accountant or tax adviser, and check current HMRC guidance at gov.uk.